 Dr. Yang is an associate professor at Kangbuk Samsung Hospital, South Korea.
 His research interest includes gastric and fecal microbiome and epigenetics in gastric cancer.
 He received a research grant from the National Research Foundation of Korea and is currently studying gastric microbiome associated with gastric cancer.
 Dr. Yang will focus on intestinal bacterial and fungal microbes associated with long-term clinical outcomes in IBD.

 Dr. Chernikova obtained her BS in engineering sciences at UC Berkeley, followed by a 2-year post-baccalaureate IRTA research fellowship at the NIH in Dr. Eugene Koonin’s computational genomics lab.
 She completed her MD-PhD at Dartmouth Medical School with her PhD thesis on comparing gut microbiome composition in premature infants and infants with cystic fibrosis to that of healthy infants.
 She completed her pediatrics residency program at Harbor-UCLA Medical Center.

 Carolina Koletic, MD

 Anil is from Simi Valley, California, 45 minutes north of UCLA.
 He joined the Jacobs Laboratory to gain experience in digestive diseases research and further understand the role of the gut microbiome in our bodies.
-After graduating, he plans to attend medical school to become a physician.
-During his free time, he likes to cook, hike, and eat at various restaurants with his family and friends.
+After graduating, he plans to attend medical school.